claracoliveiras/Naomi/README.md

 1. Run the command .config name [your_name]
 2. Run the command .config birthday [your_birthday]
 3. Run the command .config zodiac [your_zodiac]

-> This initial setup allows your data to be registered on the JSON based database that is used by the bot, which takes the user discord ID as a key and stores them on a **Dictionary object**.
-This Dict is later appended to the JSON file.